 August 28, 2010 through January 23, 2011

 Charles Schulz touched on many aspects of the natural world during the nearly 50 years he created Peanuts.
 Peanuts … Naturally examines Schulz’s exploration of the natural world in a fun and educational way.
 Following its run at the Schulz Museum, the exhibition is traveling throughout the United States to more than 31 museums and libraries for five years (from 2011 to 2016).

 The Language of Lines: Imaginary Places in the Comics

 From the richly detailed flora and fauna of Pogo’s Okefenokee Swamp to the minimalist surroundings of Peanuts, cartoonists have long created rich environments in which their characters live, work, and play.
 Imaginary Places in the Comics presented an in-depth look at the choices cartoonists have made when creating the places their cartoon characters inhabit.
 Featuring over 60 comic strips, the exhibition welcomed audiences to visit Li’l Abner’s Dogpatch, Krazy Kat’s Coconino County, and Beetle Bailey’s Camp Swampy.
 Co-curated by Brian Walker, co-curator of the critically-acclaimed exhibition, Masters of American Comics.

-For a complete list of exhibition titles displayed in the Museum’s Downstairs Changing Gallery, click here.
+View a complete list of exhibition titles displayed in the Museum’s Downstairs Changing Gallery between 2003 and 2009 here.